🆕 Are hidden website trackers putting your brand at risk? Find out now! 🔎

 What you need to know

 The CCPA was superseded on January 1, 2023, when the recently approved California Privacy Rights Act (CPRA) goes into effect.
-This guide is intended to help you understand how CCPA and ultimately CPRA apply to and impact your business and help put you on the path to ensuring and easing compliance.
+This guide is intended to help you understand how CCPA and ultimately CPRA apply to and impact your business.
+It will help put you on the path to ensuring and easing compliance.

 What is the CCPA?